-Several years ago I watched this warm-hearted and delightful Korean romantic drama-comedy mix, Stars Falling From The Sky (2010), which quickly became a favorite of mine in my Top Twenty, on Instant Netflix, after my friend Alison highly recommended it.
-It was the ideal way to enjoy this great show, for Netflix always boasts the best of prints.
-Eventually it was sadly removed from Instant Netflix, however, and I bought a DVD set for it for my permanent library, which was very smart of me since the main legal K-drama streaming site airing it dumbly took it down.
-This is a delightful family oriented romantic comedy with a delightful cast and deserves its full grade of A+ from me.
+Several years ago I watched this warm-hearted and delightful Korean romantic drama-comedy mix, Stars Falling From The Sky (2010), which quickly became a favorite of mine in my Top Twenty, after my friend Alison highly recommended it.
+I bought a DVD set for it for my permanent library, which was very smart of me since the main legal K-drama streaming site airing it dumbly took it down.
+This is a great family oriented romantic comedy with a delightful cast and deserves its full grade of A+ from me.

 The many faces of Pal-gang (actress Jung-won Choi) the lead female character

 who undergoes a tremendous amount of personal growth and maturity

 The Story: Pal-gang Jin, nicknamed Red (actress Jung-won Choi, who does an absolutely superb job here with a difficult lead role) has worked at a giant insurance firm for five years, but she is foolish, spending more than she makes on her hair and her clothes; she has racked up credit card debt and still lives with her parents (played by Ji In Yoo and Young Bum Lee) at age twenty-five.
 She has a huge crush on the president of the company, the arrogant and aloof Kang-ha Won (handsome actor Ji Hoon Kim from Flower Boy Next Door) and her life's greatest goal and dream is to gain his attention and affection, and make him propose marriage to her.